 CookShop for Families

 More than three million New Yorkers live in areas where household income is low, access to healthy food is sparse, and rates of obesity and diet-related disease are high.
-CookShop, the core nutrition education program of the Food Bank For New York City, confronts these challenges by helping low-income families learn to make healthy, affordable food choices.
+CookShop, the centerpiece nutrition education program of Food Bank For New York City, confronts these challenges by helping low-income families learn to make healthy, affordable food choices.

-CookShop for Families is a complementary program for parents and guardians in schools that participate in CookShop Classroom, with the goal of engaging whole families involved in making healthy food choices.
+CookShop for Families is a complementary program for parents and guardians in schools that participate in CookShop Classroom, with the goal of engaging whole families involved in making healthy choices.

 For more information on how you may apply to participate in CookShop for Families, contact our CookShop team.